guettli/git-tips/README.md

 - after more commits, rebases, merges, or deleted branches, that information is gone

-So Git can tell you:

-- the parent commit of a commit
-- the merge-base of two branches
-- which branches currently contain a commit

 But Git cannot reliably tell you:

 - "feature-2 was created from feature-1"

-Sometimes you can guess it with heuristics, for example by looking at:

-- the merge-base
-- branch names
-- branch creation time
-- reflog entries

-But that is only a guess, not a guaranteed fact.

-If you are not asking Git about branch ancestry, but the hosting platform about the current PR or MR, then CLI tools can help:
+If you are not asking Git about branch ancestry, but the hosting platform about the current PR or MR, then a hosting CLI can help.

+Verified example:

 - GitHub: `gh pr view --json baseRefName --jq .baseRefName`

-- GitLab: `glab mr view --output json | jq -r '.target_branch'`
-- Codeberg/Forgejo:
+TODO: verify the best GitLab CLI command for "base branch of the current MR".

-  `TODO: verify the best tea command for "base branch of the current PR".
+TODO: verify the best Codeberg/Forgejo/Gitea CLI command for "base branch of the current PR".
-  Likely via tea API and jq on .base.ref.`

 ## Undelete a branch